The material editor is used to adjust a material. It contains the following sections to edit different parts of the material:

 Note

-When using the High-Definition Render Pipeline, this section is replaced with a reference to the diffusion profile.
+When using the High-Definition Render Pipeline, the translucency section is replaced with a reference to the diffusion profile.

 Wind